gabors-data-analysis/da_case_studies/README.md

 ## Status (15 July, 2021)

-Release (https://gabors-data-analysis.com/contact-us/)`v0.8.0` is available as of 16 July 2021.
+The [Latest release](https://github.com/gabors-data-analysis/da_case_studies/releases/tag/v0.8.0) `v0.8.0` is available as of 16 July 2021.
 There will be additional bugfixes, edits, and `v1.0.0` expected in September.

 1. **R** -- All code ready.
 Used for graphs in textbook.
 An environment with all librariries necessary, as `renv` is now available.